huonwe/rkllm_openai_like_api/README.en.md

 ## Notes

-Do not use the rkllm local running model to automatically generate titles, tags, or similar tasks.
-When performing such tasks, users will be unable to chat with the model because, due to performance limitations, the server can only process one conversation at a time.
-If there is an ongoing conversation that has not been completed, the server will not accept any other conversations.
+**Do not use the locally running RKLLM model for background tasks such as automatic title or tag generation.**

+While such tasks are in progress, users will be unable to chat with the model.
+The server can only process one conversation at a time.
+If there is currently an unfinished conversation being processed, no other requests will be accepted.

+## Changelog

+  - [x] Implemented `/v1/models`; manual addition of the Model ID is no longer required. -- 2025-02-05
+  - [x] Removed dependency on transformers' `AutoTokenizer`.
+Configuring a network environment to connect to Hugging Face is no longer necessary. -- 2025-02-11
+  - [x] Adapted to RKLLM version 1.2.3.
+Optimized code logic.
+The default template now uses the ChatML format. -- 2025-12-08

-## Model
+## Models

-Here is the 1.5b distilled version of the deepseek-r1 rkllm model, you can download it if needed: [download](https://drive.google.com/drive/folders/1I4XHZeNcDQgm1A2BTzatmUWdNHIQSsMJ?usp=sharing)
+Please refer to the [rkllm\_model\_zoo](https://github.com/airockchip/rknn-llm/tree/main#download).